STEVE INSKEEP, HOST:

 ALLEN: In 2008, by using early voting in Florida, Democrats rang up a large lead over Republicans by the time voting began on Election Day - eight points by one estimate.
 This year, many more Republicans used early voting than in 2008.
 And with the reduced number of days, fewer Democrats cast ballots through early voting.

 An analysis of early voting and absentee ballot numbers by the Miami Herald could be troubling for Democrats.
 It suggests they go into today's voting with just a four point lead over Republicans - half of what it was four years ago.

 Greg Allen, NPR news, Miami.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.